pzankov/hydroctrl/README.md

 # Regulation

 In a setup where consumed solution is replaced with a fresh water it is enough to adjust pH by addition of new nutrients.
-EC value usually stays within an acceptable range and requires no control.
+Practice shows that EC value stays within an acceptable range and requires no control.

 This controller implements a discrete proportional regulation algorithm.
 At each iteration, a pH state of the solution is measured.